Airports, by nature, are super fun places for kids.

 My kids LOVE everything about the airport.
 In fact, I can’t count how many times we’ve returned from an amazing vacation and they’ve cited the “highlight of the trip” as some aspect of the airport.

 However, no matter how deep the love runs- even good things have time limits.
 Too much airport time can lead to disaster.
 Trust me.
-I recently spent 9 hours in one day in airports with my children.
+I recently spent 9 hours delayed at an airport with my children.
 And while they were content for a while, I had to work at the entertainment!

 Personally I don’t think it’s a good idea for kids to sit down a lot at the airport.
 Keep in mind, they’ll be boarding a flight and sitting for the duration.
 Likewise, I try to avoid using entertainment they can/will use on the plane.
 For example, we keep our electronics and coloring paraphernalia tucked in our carry-on until we board the flight.